pyg-team/pytorch_geometric/docs/source/modules/explain.rst

    :members:
    :exclude-members: ExplainerAlgorithm, forward, loss, supports

-Explanation metrics
+Explanation Metrics
 -------------------

 The quality of an explanation can be judged by a variety of different methods.
-PyG supports the supports the following metrics out of the box:
+PyG supports the following metrics out of the box:

-.. currentmodule:: torch_geometric.explain.utils.metrics
+.. currentmodule:: torch_geometric.explain.metric

 .. autosummary::
     :nosignatures:
-    {% for cls in torch_geometric.explain.utils.classes %}
+    {% for cls in torch_geometric.explain.metric.classes %}
       {{ cls }}
     {% endfor %}

-.. automodule:: torch_geometric.explain.utils.metrics
+.. automodule:: torch_geometric.explain.metric
     :members: